smartcontractkit/documentation/docs/Introduction/getting-started/consuming-data-feeds.md

 ## Overview

-When you connect a smart contract to real-world services or off-chain data, you create what is called a *hybrid smart contract*.
+When you connect a smart contract to real-world services or off-chain data, you create a *hybrid smart contract*.
 For example, you can use Chainlink Data Feeds to connect your smart contracts to asset pricing data like the [ETH / USD feed](https://feeds.chain.link/eth-usd).
 These data feeds use the data aggregated from many independent Chainlink node operators.
 Each price feed has an on-chain address and functions that enable contracts to read pricing data from that address.

 This guide shows you how to write, deploy, and run a smart contract that consumes data from a price data feed.